rehamAlii29/Turn_Digital/README.md

 1. No third-party navigation libraries were used.
 2. The app relies on **GlobalKey<NavigatorState>** for screen transitions.
-3. A dedicated **NavigationService** was created to provide a unified and easy way to handle navigation.
+3. A dedicated **NavigatorService** was created to manage navigation across the app, ensuring a centralized and efficient way to handle screen transitions programmatically. .

 ### Network Structure & Error Handling